spoike/math-trainer/README.md

-# Minesweeper
+# Math Trainer

-This is a game prototype I wrote that is implemented using AMD modules.
+This is an arithmetics training game that is implemented using AMD modules.
+It is reminiscent of Dr. Kawashima's Braintraining game for the Nintendo DS.

-You can play this with the github page for this project at http://spoike.github.io/minesweeper/
+You can play this with the github page for this project at http://spoike.github.io/math-trainer/

 ## How To Dev